WASasquatch/wp-rss-feeds/README.md

 # wp-rss-feeds
-Aggregate multiply RSS feeds by using shortcode within your WordPress posts or content.
+Aggregate multiple RSS feeds by using shortcode within your WordPress posts or content.

 # Requirements
 WordPress 5.5+ and SimpleXML module (php-xml package).
 I am not positive what PHP version would be required, I am assuming 5.6+